HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/kubernetes_remote_search.md

 The configuration steps in DX Core include:

 - Remotely retrieving the DX Remote Search SSL Certificate for trusted communication
-- Enabling surpression of automated default search collection creation
+- Enabling suppression of automated default search collection creation
 - Configuration for JCR Text Search
 - Deletion of the Default Search Service
 - Creation of a Remote Search Service